blue-luke/cidr/README.txt

-irb -r ./ip.rbIt is hard to calculate ip ranges because it invovles decimal-bianry conversion and bit subtraction.
+It is hard to calculate ip ranges because it invovles decimal-bianry conversion and bit subtraction.

 This was a TDD exercise to produce some functions that take ip/cidr inputs and return the number of host addresses available.